sam-bull/FakeTexts/README.md

 before I experimented with Realm as a method of persisting the message data, however I couldn't get it working within a reasonable amount of time.

+## Videos
+There are two videos in the root directory of the project that demo the app.
+The first, `demo_p1`, shows sending messages, timestamps being shown for the start of the message thread, receiving them, message tails being removed for relevant messages, existing messages being scrolled up when new messages are added, and the text entry field expanding to fit multiple lines of text.
+The end of the video shows a message tail being left on when more than 20 seconds has passed.
+The second, `demo_p2`, shows a message being sent after more than an hour has passed and a new timestamp is shown.

 ## Future development
 Some ideas to take this app even further include:
  * Have a delay on the incoming messages, to make them seem more realistic.
 This could be done with a Handler, but care would have to be taken to avoid memory leaks.
  * Update the timestamp to be more dynamic and relative; show "Today" or "Tomorrow" for those days, and add the date for timestamps that are over a week ago.
- * More/smarter responses; currently the app only replies to "hello" and "how's it going".
+ * More/smarter responses; currently the app only replies to "hello", "how's it going" and "ice cream".
  * More "people" to talk to; the app would launch onto a list of "contacts", and selecting one takes the user to the chat history with that contact.
 The user can go back to the main list to "talk" to a different contact and won't lose any chat history.